-$[\mathsf{FUNCTION}] \rightarrow [\mathsf{F}] \text{ DIGITAL REC MENU} \rightarrow [\mathsf{A}] \text{ SONG CREATOR} \rightarrow \mathsf{TAB}$ $[\blacktriangleleft][\blacktriangleright] \text{ CHANNEL} \rightarrow [\mathsf{B}] \text{ SET UP}$
+[FUNCTION] → [F] DIGITAL REC MENU → [A] SONG CREATOR → TAB [\blacktriangleleft][\blacktriangleright] CHANNEL → [B] SET UP

-2 Use the $[1 \blacktriangle \bigtriangledown] - [7 \blacktriangle \lor]$ buttons to determine the settings to be automatically called up when the Song starts.
+2 Use the [1▲ ▼]-[7▲ ▼] buttons to determine the settings to be automatically called up when the Song starts.

 SONG Records the tempo setting and all settings made from the Mixing Console.
 KEYBOARD VOICE Records the panel settings including the Voice selection of the keyboard parts (RIGHT1, 2, and LEFT) and their on/off status.
 Panel settings recorded here are same as the ones memorized to the One Touch Setting.
 This can be recorded at any point in a Song (the other items in this chart can be recorded only to the top position of the Song).
 SCORE SETTING Records the settings in the Score display.
 GUIDE SETTING Records the settings of the Guide functions including the Guide ON/OFF setting.
 LYRICS SETTING Records the settings in the Lyrics display.
+MIC SETTING (PSR-S900) Records the microphone and the Vocal Harmony settings in the Mixing Console display (page 91).

-- 3 Checkmark the selected item by pressing the [8▲] button. - 4 Press the [D] (EXECUTE) button to execute the SETUP recording operation. - 5 Press the [I] (SAVE) button to call up the Song Selection display for saving your data, then save the data in the Song Selection display (page 67).
+- 3 Checkmark the selected item by pressing the [8▲] button. - 4 Press the [D] (EXECUTE) button to execute the SETUP recording operation.

+5 Press the [I] (SAVE) button to call up the Song Selection display for saving your data, then save the data in the Song Selection display (page 73).